Peter Henlein: Inspirational period and environment

 Peter Henlein most likely procured this Oriental pomander in the monastery.
 The plague had descended on Nuremberg in 1505 and the pomander as status symbol had returned to the awareness of many of his high-ranking contemporaries.
 In an age of new perspectives, it must have been very tempting to place the essence or spirit of time in the container of a fragrance dispenser.

-Influence

-Under the immense Renaissance conditions and dramatic personal circumstances, a German fine forger, locksmith and later watchmaker named Peter Henlein had the vision, artistic skill and craftsmanship to make a timepiece that was wearable on the body for the very first time.
-This was a new step beyond the simple miniaturization of table clocks (this idea existed already) and he transformed this idea to a robotic invention, made it a wearable and personalized technology.

 Popular culture

 Henlein made an appearance in the 2022 Improv Guys novella History Crusaders as one of the main characters.